* Copper falls as much as 3 pct, oil down for third day

 Other base metals also fell, with nickel, zinc , aluminium and lead all down more than 1 percent.

-Both Brent and West Texas Intermediate crude had fallen by the most in three weeks on Wednesday, hurt by a surprise increase in U.S. gasoline stockpiles which pointed to slow demand during the peak driving season.
+Both Brent and West Texas Intermediate crude fell by the most in three weeks on Wednesday, hurt by a surprise increase in U.S. gasoline stockpiles which pointed to slow demand during the peak driving season.

-But gold, down nearly 20 percent this year, could come under more selling pressure.
+But gold, down nearly 20 percent this year, could come under more selling pressure if the Fed moves to turn off the stimulus tap.